 I am accessible via email and will try to respond to your emails as soon as I can.
-However, I may not check email continuously throughout the day so please do not wait until the last minute to email concerns or questions - typically any question that requires a more complicated response or thoughtful conversation should be asked in person (e.g. grading concerns; further explanation of readings, etc).
+However, I may not check email continuously throughout the day so please do not wait until the last minute to email concerns or questions - typically any question that requires a more complicated response or thoughtful conversation should be asked during my office hours (e.g. grading concerns; further explanation of readings, etc).
 When sending emails, please include the class/section in the subject line and your full name somewhere in the body of the email.
-Students are encouraged to make an appointment with me or see me during my office hours on Wednesdays from 2-5 pm.